Teen Week: Background and release

 In early 2020, the American musician Jane Remover started to create digicore music and released an extended play (EP), No Words, Just a Picture of Me, in July 2020, under the alias High Zoey.
-They began working on their debut EP under the Jane Remover name, Teen Week, by writing songs either in school or while laying in bed early in the morning.
+They began working on their debut EP under the Dltzk name, Teen Week, saying they wrote most songs "either in the middle of class or in my bed at 3 in the morning".
 They recorded the EP in their bedroom in New Jersey.
-They had to wait before their parents left the house to record their vocals, so they would start with producing songs for the EP before recording vocals.
+They had to wait before their parents left the house to record their vocals, so the songs for the EP would be produced before recording for them.
 The majority of the song "52 Blue Mondays" was pre-recorded in July 2020, before a completed version of the song was finished, and later thought of an idea to create a new version of the song.
 The album was produced during a time when Remover was applying to colleges and their grades depleted over the course of its production.
 They describe the EP's title as a "phrase that represents going down the wrong path in life and not having much control about it".
 In an interview with Lyrical Lemonade, they expressed hope that the EP would be their "big break" and they "just want people to know who [they are]."

 On December 16, 2020, Remover released "Woodside Gardens 16 December 2012", a single for Teen Week.
 It was followed by another single, "52 Blue Mondays", on January 21, 2021.
 The EP was self-released on February 26, 2021, under their former name Dltzk, before they changed their stage name to Jane Remover in 2022.
 A day before its release, the EP was leaked.
-After its release, Remover's school counselor called them into her room after one of Remover's classmates wrote an essay about "52 Blue Mondays"; the lyric "I feel like dying every season" made the counselor want to check if Remover felt fine.
+After its release, Remover's school counselor called them into her room after one of Remover's classmates reported their song "52 Blue Mondays" due to the lyric "I feel like dying every season", the counselor want to check if Remover was alright.
 In an interview with Pitchfork in January 2022, Remover said they would rate the EP "a 4 or a 5 out of 10", and they could no longer listen to some songs from the EP.
-After announcing their gender transition, they expressed their disapproval of Teen Week and mentioned they would release an abridged version.
+After announcing their transition and new name, they expressed their disapproval of Teen Week and mentioned they would release an abridged version.
 The abridged version was later released, consisting of four songs compared to the original eight.